ToshioCP/Gtk4-tutorial/src/sec15.src.md

 @@@end

 - 1: Defines the application id.
-It is easy to find the application id, and better than the id is embedded in `gtk_application_new`.
+Thanks to the `#define` directive, it is easy to find the application id.
 - 8: Creates GtkApplication object.
 - 10-12: Connects "startup", "activate" and "open" signals to their handlers.
 - 14: Runs the application.
-- 15-16: releases the reference to the application and returns the status.
+- 15-16: Releases the reference to the application and returns the status.

-## startup signal handler
+## Startup signal handler

 Startup signal is emitted just after the GtkApplication instance is initialized.
-What the signal handler needs to do is the initialization of the application.
+The handler initializes the whole application which includes not only GtkApplication instance but also widgets and some other objects.

 - Builds the widgets using ui file.
 - Connects button signals and their handlers.